 - Does the bank allow you to set up an account before you leave?
 Some banks won’t allow you to set up an account before you arrive in Australia.
 Because it’s much more efficient to sort out your finances before you set sail for Australia, look for a bank that will let you set up an account well before you leave home.

-- Does your current bank have relationships with an Australian bank?
-Sometimes the bank you’re with in your country or origin may have a relationship with an Australian bank, or even have their own branch in Australia.
+- Does your current bank have a relationship with an Australian bank?
+Sometimes the bank you’re with, in your country of origin, may have a relationship with an Australian bank or even have their own branch in Australia.
 If they do, they might have a migration process in place which can make the financial transaction smoother.